-“Value engineering” means an analysis of the functions of a program, project, system, product, item of equipment, building, facility, service, or supply of an executive agency, performed by qualified agency or contractor personnel, directed at improving performance, reliability, quality, safety, and life-cycle costs (section 36 of the Office of Federal Procurement Policy Act, 41 U.S.C.
-401, et seq.).
+“Value engineering” means an analysis of the functions of a program, project, system, product, item of equipment, building, facility, service, or supply of an executive agency, performed by qualified agency or contractor personnel, directed at improving performance, reliability, quality, safety, and life-cycle costs (41 U.S.C.
+1711.).
 For use in the clause at 52.248-2, see the definition at 52.248-2(b).

 “Value engineering change proposal (VECP)”-

 (i) Requires a change to the instant contract to implement; and

 (ii) Results in reducing the overall projected cost to the agency without impairing essential functions or characteristics, provided that it does not involve a change--